NVIDIA/spark-rapids/docs/compatibility.md

 * Float values cannot be larger than `1e18` or smaller than `-1e18` after conversion.
 * The results produced by GPU slightly differ from the default results of Spark.

-Starting from 22.06 this conf is enabled, to disable this operation on the GPU when using Spark 3.1.0 or later, set [`spark.rapids.sql.castFloatToDecimal.enabled`](additional-functionality/advanced_configs.md#sql.castFloatToDecimal.enabled) to `false`
+This configuration is enabled by default.
+To disable this operation on the GPU set [`spark.rapids.sql.castFloatToDecimal.enabled`](additional-functionality/advanced_configs.md#sql.castFloatToDecimal.enabled) to `false`

 ### Float to Integral Types